awslabs/aws-c-io/README.md

     int (*subscribe_to_io_events) (struct aws_event_loop *, struct aws_io_handle *, int events,
             void(*on_event)(struct aws_event_loop *, struct aws_io_handle *, int events, void *), void *ctx);

 A subscriber will call this function to register an io_handle for event monitoring.
+This function is thread-safe.

 `events` is a bit field of the events the subscriber wants to receive.
 A few events will always be registered (regardless of the value passed here), such as `AWS_IO_EVENT_HANDLE_REMOVED`.
 The event loop will invoke `on_event` anytime it receives one or more of the registered events.